llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

               would be more complicated to implement and maintain, and the OpenMP code produced by source-to-source mode could be significantly more challenging to read.
-        * In the case of a scalar that is not a class/struct/union member when the suppressing DMA is not `no_create`:
+        * In the case of a scalar that is not a pointer or class/struct/union member when the suppressing DMA is not `no_create`:
             * The normal OpenMP *imp* DA is `firstprivate`, which obviously does not have the `shared` behavior required by OpenACC.